 HISTORY 1.
-History of Civilization: Ancient and Medieval.
+Ancient and Medieval History.
 This course aims to give an outline of cultural and material development of mankind from the dawn of history to the year 1500.
 Class discussions are based upon several volumes dealing with various aspects of man's development.